Steps to selling

 5. Select the appropriate product or service

-- Consider your product range and choose the product or service that best meets the needs you've identified.
+- Consider your product range and choose the product, service or experience that best meets the needs you've identified.

 - If you have several options to choose from, pick one and focus on it.